Dorothy Dinnerstein: Early life and education

-Education

 After completing grade school in The Bronx, Dinnerstein attended Brooklyn College and received her undergraduate degree in 1943, earning a bachelor's in Psychology.

-Dinnerstein started her graduate studies at Swarthmore College and earned the Ph.D. in psychology from the New School for Social Research in 1951.
+Dinnerstein started her graduate studies at Swarthmore College, and earned a PhD in Psychology from the New School for Social Research in 1951.
+Dinnerstein did her doctoral research under Solomon Asch, a prominent social psychologist.

 Activism and career

-After earning her degree, Dinnerstein was engaged in fighting for progressive causes including women's rights, environmentalism, an end to the Viet Nam war, and against nuclear proliferation.
+After earning her degree, Dinnerstein was engaged in fighting for progressive causes including women's rights, environmentalism, an end to the Vietnam war, and against nuclear proliferation.
 As part of her passion about these issues, she participated in a demonstration that briefly shutdown Wall Street.

-Dinnerstein did her doctoral research under Solomon Asch, a prominent social psychologist.

-A resident of Leonia, New Jersey, she taught at Rutgers–Newark in New Jersey as a professor of psychology from 1959 until 1989.
+A resident of Leonia, New Jersey, she taught at Rutgers–Newark as a professor of Psychology from 1959 until 1989.
 Her early work involved laboratory studies on the influence of overlapping structures on various aspects of sensory perception.

-While working at Rutgers University, Dinnerstein recruited Asch and they co-founded the Institute for Cognitive Studies at Rutgers.
+Whilst there, Dinnerstein recruited Asch and they co-founded the Institute for Cognitive Studies at Rutgers.

-In addition to teaching, research and writing Dinnerstein also had a lasting commitment to feminist politics.
-Dinnerstein was central to the first Federal lawsuit against gender-based pay inequity in academia, and was an active participant in the Women's Encampment for a Future of Peace and Justice in the early 1980s.
+In addition to teaching, research and writing, Dinnerstein had a commitment to feminist politics.
+She was central to the first federal lawsuit against gender-based pay inequity in academia, and was an active participant in the Women's Encampment for a Future of Peace and Justice in the early 1980s.

 Before her death in 1992, Dinnerstein was involved in a new project about environmental issues called "Sentience and Survival" which explored the ways in which human cognitive structures interfere with taking appropriate actions to prevent environmental devastation.